SSWConsulting/SSW.Rules.Content/rules/choosing-authentication/rule.md

 **Scenario:**

 Scope - You have an internal enterprise application, which will support approximately 1,000 users.
-You already have Active Directory in place and are syncing with an Azure AD tenant.
+You already have Active Directory in place and are syncing with an Entra tenant.
 Your users will need to access this application from anywhere.
 MFA - As per your company security policy, you must enforce MFA.